rohitramki/Playlist_Reccomendation_Creator/README.md

 # Playlist_Reccomendation_Creator
 ## Description
 Takes a user's Spotify playlist and generates a new playlist of songs with similiar attributes to the songs in the original playlist.
+This is done using the Attribute Based Reccomending algorithm.

 ## Languages
 * Python